Honey Varieties / Seasonal Flavours

 Harvested from nectar collected from the Bloodwood Tree.
 This is a very flavoursome, medium to rich honey variety.
 Generally medium to darker colour honey.

 Harvested from the Blackbutt Tree, a similar flavour to Bloodwood.
 Still uniquely different in its own right and very nice.
 Not quite as rich as Bloodwood but still a great medium flavour.

-Harvested from the Stringy Bark tree, this is a medium to rich honey variety.
-Generally medium to darker colour honey, it is very pleasant tasting and enjoyed by all those who try it.
-Ideal for adding to tea, water or any drink.
-Great on toast.
+Harvested from the red Stringy Bark tree, this is a rich honey variety.
+Generally darker in colour, this is a very pleasant and full flavoured honey.
+Ideal for the serious honey love for adding to tea, water or any drink.
+Also tastes great on toast.